celo-org/SocialConnect/asv2/README.md

 ## Why use SocialConnect?

-Contrary to ENS, Unstoppable Domains, and other _web3_ discovery protocols, SocialConnect leverages (_web2_) identifiers that users had and curated before entering web3.
+Contrary to ENS, Unstoppable Domains, and other _web3_ discovery protocols, SocialConnect leverages (_web2_) identifiers that users already have and carefully curate in their day-to-day lives.

 <!-- TODO: Name squatting -->